 Shade

-It is the exposure of less than four hours to direct sunlight.
+It is the exposure of fewer than four hours to direct sunlight.

 Dappled shade